Olodwill/ChatGLM2-6B/README.md

 | ChatGLM2-6B (base) | 32.37 | 28.95 |
 | ChatGLM2-6B | 28.05 | 20.45 |

-> 所有模型均使用 few-shot CoT 的方法测试，CoT prompt 来自 http://arxiv.org/abs/2201.11903
+> All model versions are evaluated under few-shot CoT, and CoT prompts are from http://arxiv.org/abs/2201.11903
->
-> \* 我们使用翻译 API 翻译了 GSM8K 中的 500 道题目和 CoT prompt 并进行了人工校对
+> \* We translate a 500-query subset of GSM8K and its corresponding CoT prompts using machine translation API and subsequent human proofreading.

 ### BBH